Shohei Ohtani: 2025: Back-to-back World Series titles, NLCS MVP, second unanimous NL MVP

 In Game 1 of the National League Wild Card Series against the Cincinnati Reds, Ohtani hit two home runs as he became the second player with two 113 mph home runs in a postseason game in the Statcast era (since 2015), joining Giancarlo Stanton in Game 2 of the 2025 American League Wild Card Series.
 It was also Ohtani's first multi-homer game in the postseason.
 Ohtani then made his first career postseason start in the opening game of the Division Series against the Philadelphia Phillies, striking out nine while allowing three runs on three hits and one walk in six innings, to earn the win.
 Ohtani's next start on the mound was in Game 4 of the National League Championship Series against the Milwaukee Brewers, where he set multiple MLB records and helped the Dodgers sweep the series.
 Ohtani struck out 10 batters in six-plus scoreless innings while also hitting three home runs in three at-bats, becoming the first pitcher in history to do so.
 He led off the bottom of the first inning with a home run, becoming the first pitcher to hit a leadoff homer in any MLB game.
 He also became the first pitcher with multiple home runs in a postseason game.
-Several sportswriters considered Ohtani's performance in Game 4 as one of the greatest of all time and was named the 2025 NLCS MVP.
+Several sportswriters considered Ohtani's performance in Game 4 as one of the greatest of all time and he was named the 2025 NLCS MVP.